A set of techniques and ideas from the PLIX team to help you cultivate your own creative learning facilitation practice.

 ⚒️ Don’t touch the tools!

-Avoid grabbing the tools when a patron asks for help.
-Instead, ask questions or suggest possible next steps for the patron to implement themselves.
-If you do need to hold the tools to explain something, make sure to have the patron try that step again on their own.
+When a patron asks for help, let them maintain control of their project, materials, and tools.
+Instead of grabbing the tools yourself, ask questions or suggest possible next steps for the patron to implement themselves.
+If you do need to get your hands on their project to explain something, make sure to have the patron try that step again on their own.

 Other Facilitation Resources We ❤️